 Let’s start with the basic terminology.
 The concept of onboarding comes from the sphere of employment and HR.
 It marks special steps and techniques aimed at helping newcomers to adapt to the new conditions and get comfortable to bring out good results as soon as possible.
 For most people a new job is a sort of stress which demands effort and consideration, so a little help can make the decision-making process easier, emotional background smoother, and performance growth more harmonic.
 Special tactics enable to correct possible inconveniences and make people more confident at the new place, which means they become productive and socialized with their colleagues faster, bringing benefits to the company.

 The sphere of user experience design for digital products quickly absorbed this idea together with the term.
-Here onboarding means the set of techniques and interactions whose objective is to comfort the user and give the concise introduction of the product.
+Here onboarding means the set of techniques and interactions whose objective is to comfort the user and give a concise introduction to the product.

 Onboarding screens for the app on bee-keeping